TonyYenTWN/trEnD/README.md

 # User Guide
 ## Preparing the Input .csv Files
 An example of the input csv files can be found [here](https://github.com/TonyYenTWN/trEnD/tree/main/csv/input).
-In case the model is applied for other datasets, the format of the csv files should be kept the same.
-Below is a list of the input .csv files and their format.
+In case the model is applied for other time periods of the same region, the format of the csv files should be kept the same.
+For regions where conventional thermal power plants still play a role in the power system, additional input data might be needed, and corresponding parts of the source codes might therefore have to be modified in the future.

+Below is a brief summary of the input .csv files currently used in the model.

 ### .csv Files for Power Market
 The following files can be found in the folder [power_market](https://github.com/TonyYenTWN/trEnD/tree/main/csv/input/power_market).
-If not specifically mentioned, the time series extracted from [ENTSO-E Transparency Platform](https://transparency.entsoe.eu/).
+If not specifically mentioned, the time series were extracted from [ENTSO-E Transparency Platform](https://transparency.entsoe.eu/).

 - [cbt_forecast_2021.csv](https://github.com/TonyYenTWN/trEnD/blob/main/csv/input/power_market/cbt_forecast_2021.csv) stores the time series of scheduled cross border transmission flows of the modeled bidding zones and their directly connected neighbors.
 Since there can be two directions of transmission flow between 2 connected bidding zones, each connection contributes to 2 columns of time series.
 - [control_reserve_activated_2021.csv](https://github.com/TonyYenTWN/trEnD/blob/main/csv/input/power_market/control_reserve_activated_2021.csv) stores the time series of activated control reserve in the modeled bidding zones.
 Since the activated control reserve can be both positive and negative, each bidding zone contributes to 2 columns of time series.